thombles/declensions/README.md

 Quickly locate declension and conjugation tables for Russian words.
 The data comes entirely via the English Wiktionary API.
 Your browser makes requests directly to Wiktionary when you perform a search.

-The algorithm to locate the tables is pretty dodgy and may break.
-If you notice it failing on any words that it should be able to pick up, please open an issue.
+If you notice an error on any tables that it should reasonably be able to pick up, please open an issue.

 ## Usage